i-oles/nyndro_django/README.md

 # nyndro_django

+Nyndro Counter is a simple counter to count progress in meditation practices.
-first project in django (still in progress)
+(first project in django (still in progress))